sonect/sonect-idenfy-kyc-plugin/README.md

 ) and integrate it by unzipping the file and drag and dropping it into your project structure.
 Check the integration sample provided in the repository.

-To use this plugin, you will also need Scandit SDK and license.
+To use this plugin, you will also need Idenfy SDK.
 Contact Sonect (support@sonect.ch) for further instructions.